Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] There are no such activities.
 The next Sprint starts immediately after the current Sprint.
 - [ ] Work with the Quality Assurance departments on the Increment of the current Sprint.
 - [ ] Refine the Product Backlog.
-- [ ] Update the project plan with stakeholders.
+- [ ] Update the project plan with Stakeholders.

 _[⬆ Back to Top](#table-of-contents)_